renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_financial.md

 - Assume the role of a Solution Acquisition Decision Maker whose objective is to **approve the most financially sound solution for the beneficiary to complete their Job to be done.** Evaluate each potential solution by considering only the financial implications **for the beneficiary when acquiring and using the solution.**.
 - From this, discover at least 30 success criteria statements by answering the question: "What needs to happen to successfully achieve my financial ideal outcome?".
 Ensure to follow all Statement Rules.
-- For each statement, confirm whether it breaks any of the established rules (e.g. Did you use an adverb or an adjective?).
-If a rule is violated, either adapt the statement or remove it.
+- For each statement, confirm whether it breaks any of the established rules (e.g. Did it use an adverb or an adjective?
+Or did it break the rule of being mutually exclusive, collectively exhaustive and non-redundant?).
+If a rule is violated, discard it.
 - Now, calculate the score based on the composite score, and order the success criteria by the highest to the lowest total score and filter only the top 20.